robertpallas/boblog/content/javascript_good_parts.rst

 If you are totally new to programming or JavaScript you are not ready since you have not formed your opinions on the topic yet and should add the book to your to-read-list to get back to it later.
 If you really are a guru then you have probably read it already or don't really have to.
-If you are not sure which way you fall watch his amazing `talk <http://youtu.be/hQVTIJBZook?t=2m22s>`_ on the topic first and then get the book.
+If you are not sure which way you fall watch the authors amazing `talk <http://youtu.be/hQVTIJBZook?t=2m22s>`_ on the topic first and then get the book.

 Having not read any other books on JavaScript I can not confirm that this is the best one but I am sure you are not going wrong if you pick it up.